CTSIatUCSF/plumage/README.md

 * typeahead search available on every page
 * users can browse through a complete A-Z index of options, including synonyms
+* works on cell phones, tablets, and desktop computers

 Carefully optimized for search engine users:

 * every synonym for every concept has its own page
+* pages include semantic data via HTML5 + Schema.org microdata
 * page titles and content are tuned to meet needs of searchers
-* pages include semantic data in microformats

 Easy to deploy:

-* pulls data from an eagle-i instance, or from a compatible data source (e.g. CSV file with Eagle-I ontology mappings)
+* pulls data from eagle-i, or from a compatible data source (e.g. CSV file with eagle-i ontology mappings)
 * generates a static site, compatible with all web servers on all platforms

 Designed for success:

-* Learn more about Plumage's design strategy in the [UCSF Cores Search 2.0: Design Strategy Overview](slides) Slideshare presentation.
+* learn about Plumage's design strategy in the [UCSF Cores Search 2.0: Design Strategy Overview](slides) Slideshare presentation.

 ## Who is Plumage?